mishalnarayan/amazon_review_Scrapper/README.md

 Let it do rest of the job.

-At the end it'll generate a Products CSV files with their reviews in them
+At the end it'll generate Product CSV files with their reviews and details in them.